rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 </network>
 ```

-Enable the virtual (bridged) networks.
+### Enable the networks

 This consists of three steps (performed for each of the networks):

 - Define the network
 - Start the network.